zincbase/zincdb/docs/API Reference.md

 await db.pushLocalChanges();
 ```

-Update particular nodes and only submit changes made to their container array.
+Modify particular nodes and only submit changes made to their container array.
 Handle any merge conflict with a custom handler.

 ```ts
 let t = db.transaction();